 The French Immersion program is available at Herndon Elementary School and Herndon Middle School.

-The Spanish Immersion program is available at Herndon Elementary School, Lake Anne Elementary School, Herndon Middle School, Langston Hughes Middle School.
+The Spanish Immersion program is available at Herndon Elementary School, Lake Anne Elementary School, Herndon Middle School, and Langston Hughes Middle School.

-The Japanese Immersion program is available at Fox Mill Elementary School, Great Falls Elementary School, Rachel Carson Middle School, Cooper Middle School.
+The Japanese Immersion program is available at Fox Mill Elementary School, Great Falls Elementary School, Rachel Carson Middle School, and Cooper Middle School.

 Most of the schools in Region 1 put an emphasis on academic achievement and excellence.
 With rich programs such as AAP and IB programs, an IB Middle Years Program, Language Immersion, and so much more.